scottwcode/mongodb-graphql-server/README.md

 ## Pre-Reqs

-- node to be able to run npm or yarn to install dependencies and run a server
+- node to be able to run npm to install dependencies and run a node server
-- github to be able to clone/copy repo
+- github account if you want to clone/copy repo
-- Need MongoDB account and cluster created to be able to add collections (free tier should be fine)
+- MongoDB account with a cluster created to be able to add collections (free tier should be fine)

 Also uses the following dependencies via npm install (or yarn add)